-The short-term loan program is administered by WVATS and three subcontractors; NWVCIL, DAC, Devices are available for a 30day loan period.
-Consumers must complete a loan agreement form, acknowledging their responsibilities in order to borrow a device.
+The short-term loan program is administered by WVATS and six subcontractors: NWVCIL, DAC Marshall University, and three outdoor recreation shops.
+Devices are available for a 30-day loan period.
+Consumers must complete a loan agreement form, acknowledging their responsibilities to borrow a device.
 Subcontractors are provided funding for each device loaned and documentation received.
 WVATS accepts requests from subcontractors for additional inventory to meet their needs.
-If the request is approved, WVATS provides the equipment, but maintains ownership.
+If the request is approved, WVATS provides the equipment but maintains ownership.
 Should the agreement between the agency and WVATS be dissolved, the equipment must be returned to WVATS.
 This equipment is tracked by WVATS.
 Any equipment purchased by the agency belongs to the agency.
 The subcontractors primarily loan equipment to individuals in their region of the state.
 Consumers are encouraged to pick the equipment up at their facilities.
 If the subcontractor receives a request they cannot fulfill, the request is transferred to WVATS.
-One subcontractor, the DAC, utilizes the AT4All system consistently to track their inventory and process loans.
+Subcontractors utilize the AT4All system consistently to track their inventory and process loans.
 Consumers can make requests to the agency through the system.
-The other agencies track their equipment internally and consumers must contact them for information on inventory and availability.
-The AT4All system is available for their use, but they have not chosen to adopt the system.
 WVATS also runs a short-term loan program in-house.
 Items can be requested through the AT4All system.
 Items include daily living devices, vision equipment, hearing devices, devices for learning and memory management, mobility aids, communication devices, and recreational items.
 Most of the equipment is shipped to the consumer via USPS.
-Oversized, fragile and/or expensive equipment must be picked up and returned onsite; this is noted on the items listing in the system.
+Oversized, fragile, and/or expensive equipment must be picked up and returned on-site; this is noted on the items listed in the system.
 High-end communication devices are only loaned to speech and language therapists and all device components will be reviewed with therapists at pick up and drop off.
-In the case of mobility equipment such as standers, gait trainers and wheelchairs a physical therapist or occupational therapist must agree the equipment is a match for the consumer and be willing to provide proper fitting.
+In the case of mobility equipment such as standers, gait trainers, and wheelchairs a physical therapist or occupational therapist must agree the equipment is a match for the consumer and be willing to provide proper fitting.
 Equipment is tracked and consumers are contacted if equipment is late or if they have not completed performance measures.
 Equipment checked to ensure it is in working order when returned and again before going back out on loan.
 The equipment is also sanitized when returned and again before going out.
 Inventory is updated as funds permit.
-Items with a waiting list are placed on a priority list for purchasing.
+Items with a waiting list are placed on a priority list for purchase.
 Additionally, staff track requests for items not currently in the inventory.
 Those items are also added to the priority list for purchasing.
 WVATS continuously seeks out additional funding to support adding items to the loan program's inventory.
-This includes applying for grants from nonprofits and foundations.
-WVATS also works closely with the West Virginia Department of Education (WVDE).
-The agency has supplied communication devices to the inventory to increase availability to speech and language pathologists performing assessments.
-WVDE has also provided funding for items such as switch kits to supplement the training they request.
+This includes applying for grants from non-profits and foundations.
+WVATS has tried to focus on adaptive outdoor recreation loans with the recent Adventure is for Everyone grant funding received from the Christopher and Dana Reeves Foundation used for adaptive hand cycles.
+WVATS has placed six handcycles in three outdoor recreation shops located around the state.
+WVATS is looking to expand the items contained in these subcontractors when usage increases.

-7. The online page for this specific activity www.vll.cedwvu.org can be found at:
+7. The online page for this specific activity https://vll.cedwvu.org/ can be found at: